Cianjin metro station

 Cianjin is a station on the Orange line of Kaohsiung Metro in Cianjin District, Kaohsiung, Taiwan.

 Station overview

-The station is a two-level, underground station with an island platform and four exits.
-The station is 206 metres long and is located at the intersection of Jhongjheng 4th Rd and Jhonghua 3rd Rd.
+This is a two-level, underground station with an island platform and four exits.
+It is 206 metres long and is located at the intersection of Jhongjheng 4th Rd and Jhonghua 3rd Rd.

 During the opening of the station, it was named City Council station.
-However, after the merging of Kaohsiung City and Kaohsiung County in 2010, the Kaohsiung City Council was relocated to the original Kaohsiung County Council, located near Fongshan West metro station, so it was marked with “Former site” to the end of the station name to avoid confusion.
-However, the name of the station still remains unchanged.
+However, after the merging of Kaohsiung City and Kaohsiung County in 2010, the Kaohsiung City Council was relocated to the original Kaohsiung County Council, located near Fongshan West metro station, so it was marked with "former site" at the end of the station name to avoid confusion.
+However, the name of the station remains unchanged.

-The station was renamed Cianjin Station in 2024.
+It was renamed Cianjin station in 2024.